loxilb-io/loxilb/README.md

 All these services are provided by load-balancers/proxies operating at Layer4/Layer7.
 Due to Kubernetes's highly modular architecture,  these services can be provided by different software modules.
 For example, kube-proxy is used to provide cluster-ip and node-port services by default.

 Service type load-balancer is usually provided by public cloud-provider as a managed service.
-But for on-prem and self-managed clusers, there are only a few good options. <b>loxilb provides service type load-balancer as its main use-case</b>.
+But for on-prem and self-managed clusers, there are only a few good options. <b>loxilb provides service type load-balancer as its main use-case</b>. loxilb can be run in-cluster or ext-to-cluster as per user need.

 Additionally, loxilb can also support cluster-ip and node-port services and thereby providing end-to-end connectivity for Kubernetes.